 Immediately prior to this offering, there has been no public market for our common stock.
-Although our common stock has been approved for listing on the NYSE under the symbol "SYA," we cannot assure you that a market for our common stock will develop or if it develops that it will be sustained.
+Although we have applied to list our common stock on the NYSE, we cannot assure you that a market for our common stock will develop or if it develops that it will be sustained.